The emerging spectrum of flexible work locations: implications for travel demand and carbon emissions

-\subsection{Travel demand impacts}
+\subsubsection{Travel demand impacts}

 Once the predicted change in commuting frequency and location distribution at the individual level is determined, the aggregate effects on travel demand can be calculated.
 The 2018-2019 observed commuting distances are used as a baseline against which the predicted distances are compared.
-To demonstrate why the consideration of third places for remote work is critical, a ``Home Only (HO)'' scenario is generated based on the assumption that all remote work takes place at the home.
-Then a more realistic ``Spectrum of Work Locations (SWL)'' scenario is generated where some remote work takes place at third places.
-The overall change in aggregate travel distance and travel distance by mode will be reported for both the HO and SWL scenarios.
-Furthermore, the overall change in trips by origin and destination will be visualized by census tract for each scenario to identify spatial trends in third place commuting patterns.
+Two scenario categories, HO and SWL, are compared to demonstrate the importance of including third place commutes in overall travel demand estimates.
+The overall change in aggregate travel distance and travel distance by mode is reported for both the HO and SWL scenarios.
+Furthermore, the overall change in trips by origin and destination are visualized by census tract for each scenario to identify spatial trends in third place commuting patterns.

-\subsection{Carbon emissions}
+\subsubsection{Carbon emissions}

 There are two factors that contribute to the change in commute-related carbon emissions as a result of increased flexible work.
 The first and most critical is the anticipated reduction in commuting distance that results from working at home and third places rather than a fixed employer-specific workplace.
-The second is the change that arises from shifting from one commuting mode to another, as travel modes have significantly different emissions profiles.
-Using the difference in travel distance by mode from the previous section and multiplying by the average carbon emissions per unit distance by travel mode for the Chicago area, we can find the total change in carbon emissions for both the HO and SWL scenarios.
+For the purpose of distance calculation it is assumed that trips to third places follow the shortest possible route.
+This is a conservative assumption as a small number of travelers may choose deviate from the shortest path.
+The results presented in this paper therefore represent an estimate of the lower bound of commuting-related carbon emissions when third place commutes are included.